The Canning Stock Route

 unless you have extensive outback travel experience and have a very reliable and capable vehicle that has been specifically prepared for a remote, long distance, desert travel.
 Drivers should focus on assessing the vehicle's suspension

-plus either an EPIRB
+for vehicle to vehicle communication, plus either an EPIRB

 , Satellite Phone